Roboy/roboy_vision/docs/development/02_public_interfaces.rst

 =================

 Interfaces to other modules will be realized using ROS Communication.
 Currently 5 interfaces have been designed for communication, although not all have been fully implemented due to the not fully assembled Roboy to test it on.
+Due to version clashes and Rospy not being available for Python 3, the ROS Communication is implemented using websocket.

 - **FaceCoordinates message**: For each recognized face in the current frame, this message publishes the id, a boolean indicating whether the person is speaking and the 3D position (depth from ZED camera still to be implemented)::